 Return buck to Meteorite List

-A meteorite was path through of a private house's slate roof and ceiling.
+A meteorite passed through a private house slate roof and ceiling in Kobe city.

-About 20 pieces fragmented meteorite fell on the bed.
+The homeowner noticed about 20 pieces of fragmented meteorites fell on the bed upstairs.

-Some seismographs observed fireball's shock wave that indicate two fragments in the atmosphere.
+Some seismographs observed the fireball's shock wave that indicate two fragments in the atmosphere.

-Mass ratio as recovered meteorite is about 2:3.
+Mass ratio as recovered meteorite for undiscovered was estimated at 2:3.

-Impact point will be 2 km west-north-west or east-south-east from recovered position.
+Predicted one more Impact point will be 2 km west-north-west or east-south-east from the recovery position.

 Maximum image size is 65 KB.